-If the dealer pinpoints the car’s trade-in value at a number that’s not ideal to you, you may want to consider a private sale that could get you more money.
-The value of a vehicle can depend on various factors including its accident history, maintenance schedule and age.
+If you’re not fully comfortable with the offer you get from a dealer, you may want to consider a private sale which will give you more control.
+Keep in mind that the value of a vehicle can depend on various factors including its accident history, maintenance schedule and age.
 Setting the right price for your used car is the first step to an easy sale.
 For tips on how to price your car, click here.

 The next step to selling your car quickly is to post information and photos that make the car look and sound attractive.
 This means including a detailed description, clear photos and information about its value – does it come with winter tires?
 List any added features or highlights like extra warranty or newly installed parts.

 Everyone likes to feel like they came out on top when buying or selling a used car, and for some that means trading in to a dealership, and for some that means selling privately.
 Carefully consider the pros and cons of each option to determine the right move for you.